vkbo/novelWriter/CONTRIBUTING.md

 ## Ignored Errors

-Some errors are ignored in novelWriter, for various reasons.
-In addition, novelWriter uses camelCase function and variable names due to this being the standard for the Qt libraries, and also because of the author's personal preferences.
+Some `flake8` error codes are ignored for this project for various reasons.
+The source also uses camelCase function and variable names due to this being the standard for the Qt libraries, and also because of the author's personal preferences.